What is Operant Conditioning?

 What is added or subtracted may be either reinforcement or punishment.
 Hence positive punishment is sometimes a confusing term, as it denotes the “addition” of a stimulus or increase in the intensity of a stimulus that is aversive (such as spanking or an electric shock).

-If you are a mental health practitioner, who would like to learn advanced techniques based on Hypnosis, NLP and Metaphor therapy to use the principle of Operant Conditioning into your therapeutic practice, check out the Cognitive Hypnotic Psychotherapy™ Program.
+If you are a mental health practitioner, who would like to learn advanced techniques based on Hypnosis, NLP and Metaphor therapy to use the principle of Operant Conditioning in your therapeutic practice, check out the Cognitive Hypnotic Psychotherapy® Diploma.
+If you are a coach who wants to upscale his skills and incorporate different types of conditioning to help clients change their behaviours and habits, then you must check out the Cognitive Hypnotic Coaching® Diploma.